mciuba/CocoaHeads-Krk-Talks/README.md

 ###CocoaHeads Kraków #13

-* A talk about Websosckes *unknown* by Romana Barzyczak
+* A talk about Websosckes by Roman Barzyczak
-* A talk about static libraries in iOS *unknown* by Kamil Burczyk
+* A talk about static libraries in iOS by Kamil Burczyk

 ###CocoaHeads Kraków #14